 To meet those standards, we require that the websites we host provide specific information on pages/posts within those sites, rather than via links to external sources.
 For other types of information, we leave up to you whether to provide the information directly or link out to it.

-Basic (Required) Information
+Basic (Required) Content

 - General information about the department (overview)

-- Contact information for the department’s main office.
+- Contact information for the department’s main office

 - Clear identification of the chair and, if relevant, area or advising directors.

-- Descriptions of academic programs offered; this page should at least state which degree programs the department offers and list all applicable majors, minors, concentrations, and the like.
-(You’d be doing undergraduate students a favor if you included types of jobs for which the department’s programs prepare students, double major combinations, prelaw/prehealth applicability, and the like.
+- Descriptions of academic programs offered; this page should at least state which degree programs the department offers and list all applicable majors, minors, concentrations, and the like (You’d be doing students a favor if you included types of jobs for which the department’s programs prepare students, double major combinations, prelaw/prehealth applicability, and the like.
 Anything you can do to help students understand your discipline and how it fits into the working world adds value to your site.)

-- The department’s A&S-produced video.
+- The department’s College-produced video

 NOTE: Sites external to the department’s A&S-hosted website may not be used as the sole means of providing any of this information.
 Faculty and staff members who wish to link to their personal websites (e.g., blogs, people.ua sites, research group websites) may do so within their department profiles; the “Website” field in the profile form was created specifically for this purpose.
 Do not redirect users to a personal site through any link to a faculty/staff profile.